 To ensure quality control, DOL selectively chooses to audit some of the LCs.
 That means that it reviews the employer's recruitment process and at times requests the resumes of people who applied for the position.
 In one exception to the usual process of the employer handling the recruitment on its own, DOL sometimes requires employers to go through what is called Supervised Recruitment.
 It resembles the former state-driven process and involves DOL instructing the employer when and where to advertise and then serving as the intermediary to receive resumes of candidates.

 In the initial step, the employer must develop the job description and minimum requirements, decide the recruitment steps, and address any potential issues.
 This can be more complex than it might sound.
 This initial step usually takes employers a month or two.

 It is usually beneficial for employers to wait for the PWD and resolve any wage issues prior to beginning recruitment, but it is not required.
 If the LC must be filed as soon as possible, the employer can move forward with the recruitment process before the DOL completes the determination.

 Once the employer begins recruitment, it has between 60 and 180 days to file the LC.
-In addition, prior to filing the LC, the employer must allow for a 30-day "cooling off" period, during which time it must post no job notices, nor conduct any recruitment except for one of three "additional" recruitment steps.
+In addition, prior to filing the LC, the employer must allow for a 30-day "cooling off" period, during which it must post no job notices, nor conduct any recruitment except for one of three "additional" recruitment steps.

 Thus, if the employer wants to file the LC within 60 days, it must post all job notices and complete almost all recruitment within the first 30 days.
 However, if the employer receives a large number of responses and/or needs to further screen applicants in order to determine whether any are qualified, the process could take longer.
 The employer might also need to delay the filing, or even restart it, if it finds qualified workers or experiences a layoff.